inspera/eslint-config-inspera/README.md

    Avoid writing dense "show off" code.

 4. __Compose from simple functions
+   To make each step obvious and easy to verify.

 5. __Do things the idiomatic way__
    When you follow the established ways of doing things, others will know what to expect and what to look out for.